tufstraka/Locsafe/README.md

 ## Documentation

-For detailed documentation on using our Asset Tracking and Management System, refer to the [User Manual](https://diagon-burrow.vercel.app/docs).
+For detailed documentation on using Locsafe, refer to the [User Manual](https://diagon-burrow.vercel.app/docs).

 ## Support